Book A Consultation

 What is Agricultural Property Relief (APR)?
 Understanding Agricultural Property Relief

-Agricultural Property Relief (APR) reduces inheritance tax on farm properties used in a farming business.
-Find out what APR is, how it works and who qualifies.
-This also covers recent changes for farmers.
+Agricultural Property Relief (APR) reduces the inheritance tax due on farm property that is used in a farming business.
+This guide explains what APR is, how it works, who qualifies, and the recent changes that every farming family should understand.

 Quick Facts

-• Agricultural Property Relief (APR) gives big inheritance tax relief, 100% or 50% relief for agricultural property transfers to support family farms.
+• Agricultural Property Relief gives valuable inheritance tax relief, either 100% or 50%, on qualifying agricultural property so that family farms can pass to the next generation.

-• You need to meet specific criteria for APR, including land being used for agriculture for a minimum period and farmhouses being occupied by those farming, new tax caps from April 2026.
+• To claim APR, the land must have been used for agriculture for a minimum period and farmhouses must be occupied by people connected with the farming business.
+A new allowance applies from 6 April 2026.

 What is Agricultural Property Relief (APR)?

-Agricultural Property Relief (APR) is an inheritance tax relief to support the agricultural sector by giving big tax relief on the transfer of agricultural property.
-The relief is 100% or 50%.
-This depends on the type of agricultural property and how it’s used.
-APR is for land or pasture used for intensive arable or livestock farming, so these key assets can be passed down through generations without crippling tax bills.
+Agricultural Property Relief is an inheritance tax relief that supports the farming sector by reducing the tax due when agricultural property is transferred.
+Relief is given at either 100% or 50%, depending on the type of property and how it is used.
+APR applies to land and pasture used for arable or livestock farming, which helps these assets pass down through the generations without a heavy tax bill forcing a sale.

-Farmhouses must be occupied by someone actively farming or retired employees of the farm.
-Farm cottages must be occupied by farming employees or their spouses/civil partners under specific tenancy agreements.
+Farmhouses must be occupied by someone who is actively farming, or in some cases by retired farm workers.
+Farm cottages should be occupied by farming employees, or their spouses or civil partners, under appropriate tenancy arrangements.

 Joint and Single Ownership